Remember your first business?

 No business plan.
-No "strategic citrus alignment."
-Just a pitcher and hustle.
+No “strategic citrus alignment.”

 Why Contracts Make AI Panic

-Liability caps that don't reflect real exposure
+Liability caps that don’t match real-world exposure

 Vague or missing data protection terms

-Termination clauses written like escape hatches for the other guy
+Termination clauses written like escape hatches

-How Lawyers Actually Review Contracts
+⚖️ How Lawyers Actually Review Contracts

-They go straight for the heavy hitters:
+They go straight for the big three:

 Liability & Indemnity